Vishykc/airport-metar-service/src/main/resources/POSTMAN_INSTRUCTIONS.md

 5. Run the "Get Latest METAR Data" request to retrieve the stored METAR data

+6. Run the "Get Latest METAR Data Decoded" request to retrieve the stored METAR data in natural language format

-6. Run the "Unsubscribe from Airport" request to remove the subscription
+7. Run the "Unsubscribe from Airport" request to remove the subscription

 ## Example ICAO Codes